 Lastly, there is nothing that Windows Task Manager cannot kill.
 It goes the extra mile to escalate privilege, and enable debug privilege to attach to and kill apps if needed.
 If Task Manager can’t kill it, then there is an issue with the Kernel.

 If you are even more curious about Dave Plummer then here are a few more things.
-He wrote/ported Space Cadet Pinball, Zip folders, worked on Start menu, Shell, Calc, OLE32, Product activation, and some other stuff.
+He wrote/ported Space Cadet Pinball, worked on Zip folders, and worked on the Start menu, Shell, Calc, OLE32, Product activation, and other stuff.
 He was also in MS-DOS before.
-For now, he volunteers to teach kids to Program at school, and also coding and working on his coding channel on YouTube called “Dave’s Garage”.
+For now, he volunteers to teach kids to Program at school and also to code and work on his YouTube channel, “Dave’s Garage”.

 What processes can I stop in Task Manager?